-Chicco Next to Me Dream review: I’ll be looking at how the Chicco co sleeper performs; and rest assured this is also a Chicco Next to Me safety review, discussing safety features and improvements made since the original model.
+Chicco Next to Me safety review: In this review I’ll be looking at how the Chicco co sleeper performs; and rest assured I’ll also be discussing safety features and improvements made since the original model.

 I was so excited to receive the Chicco Next to Me Dream, a side sleeping crib, for review.
 It was the one product I was determined to have for this baby that I didn’t have last time, as I felt sure it would be a game-changer for nighttime feedings.
 I was unaware of the differences between the old and new versions of the Chicco next to me crib, which is relevant to the review and I’ll come to later.